General theory of swimming in curved spacetimes: Introduction

-We will divide this paper into four sections, beginning with a succinct review of Dixon's formalism, which will be the basis for the subsequent developments.
-Next, we deduce from Dixon's equations an approximate equation for the trajectory of the center of mass of a general ``small'' body, in terms of the net gravitational force and torque acting on it.
-Basically we shall find expressions for the velocity of the center of mass of the body, correct up to order $(l/r)^3$, so that we may keep only terms up to octupole order in the expressions for the force and torque.
-Then, we proceed to discuss a convenient manner to prescribe the quadrupole and octupole moments, based on a local correspondence to a flat spacetime.
-Finally, considering the equations for the trajectory of the body, we are able to formally study the effective dynamics induced by fast cyclic internal motions.
-With the general formalism established, we proceed to analyze a regime suitable for ``swimming at low Reynolds number'', showing that although the effect can take place, it is limited to specific scenarios (which does not mean that bodies are generally incapable of propelling themselves by performing swimming-like internal motions, but only that the resulting motion is typically not described by a geometric phase).
-In Appendix \ref{sec:bipod} we show how to apply the formalism to a concrete example, putting our theory to the test.
-This paper is supplementary to \cite{Rodrigo}, where a summary of these results are presented.
+In Sec.~\ref{octupole} we deduce from Dixon's equations an approximate equation for the trajectory of the center of mass of a general small body, depending on the net gravitational force and torque acting on it.
+Basically, we shall find expressions for the velocity of the center of mass of the body, correct up to order $(l/r)^3$, by keeping only terms up to octupole order in the expressions for the force and torque.
+The reason for going up to this order is that in some relevant situations, such as a tripod in Schwarzschild spacetime, the swimming effect appears only at such order.

+In Sec.~\ref{sec:multipole} we discuss a convenient manner to prescribe the quadrupole and octupole moments, based on a local correspondence to a flat spacetime.
+In particular, we explain how to ``turn off'' the curvature in the evaluation of these moments and how to treat the dynamics of the internal motions in this auxiliary flat space.
+We then prove that the errors in this approximation are consistent with the octopole order degree of accuracy that we desire.
+This prescription is a fundamental ingredient in our theory of swimming, being the way in which one describes the body and, in particular, how its articulated appendages are programmed to move.